ULHPC/ulhpc-docs/docs/policies/usage-charging.md

 ## HPC Resource allocation for UL internal R&D and training

-ULHPC resources are free of charge for UL staff for their _internal_ work and training activities.
+ULHPC resources are **free of charge for UL staff for their _internal_ work and training activities**.
 Principal Investigators (PI) will nevertheless receive on a regular basis a usage report of their team activities on the UL HPC platform.
-The corresponding accumulated price will be provided even if this amount won't be charged back.
+The corresponding accumulated price will be provided even if this amount is purely indicative and won't be charged back.

+Any other activities will be reviewed with the rectorate and are a priori subjected to be billed.

 ## HPC Resource Allocations for Research Project